4.34 from 15 votes

 • ice – pour your drink in a fancy glass over ice and it’s kind of like a mocktail!

-Apple Pie Apple Cider Vinegar Drink in clear shallow glass sitting on a marble countertop with a silver spoon next to it.
+Apple pie drink in clear shallow glass sitting on a marble countertop with a silver spoon next to it.

 An Important Note About Apple Cider Vinegar

 • Don’t take shots of plain apple cider vinegar!
 I hear of people doing this all the time and it’s not good.
-Apple cider vinegar is highly acidic and can damage your tooth enamel or the tissues of your mouth and throat.
+Apple cider vinegar is highly acidic and can damage your tooth enamel.
 Always dilute it with water.

 4.34 from 15 votes